Nurse shares terrifying experience being carjacked, held at gunpoint

-Surveillance video shows two suspects that are first dropped off by a white car.
+Surveillance video showed two suspect being dropped off by a white car.

-Then, walked right up to Miller as she's about to see a patient.
+They walked right up to Miller as she was on her way to see a patient.

+One of the suspects then pulled out a gun on the nurse.

-Miller says she did the smart thing and didn't struggle with the suspect.
+Miller said she did the smart thing and didn't struggle with the suspect.

 "I thought he was kidding, I really did," she added.
 "Then when he pulled the gun out from underneath, and I saw it, and he pushed it into my hip, I realized it was real."